dineshvg/dineshvg.github.io/README.md

 ## Dinesh Vaithylaingam Gangatharan

-Pursuing my thirst for knowledge as a Software Developer in the Retail Industrry by gaining experience by working on the Rewe and Penny apps.
+Pursuing my thirst for knowledge as a Software Developer in the Retail Industry by gaining experience by working on the Rewe and Penny apps.

 ### Work Experience